JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 ## Create a Kotlin library

 > See the [Get started with Kotlin/Native using Gradle](native-gradle.md) tutorial for detailed first steps
-> and instructions on how to start a new Kotlin/Native project and open it in IntelliJ IDEA.
+> and instructions on how to create a new Kotlin/Native project and open it in IntelliJ IDEA.
 >
 {style="tip"}

-The Kotlin/Native compiler can produce a framework for macOS and iOS form the Kotlin code.
+The Kotlin/Native compiler can produce a framework for macOS and iOS from the Kotlin code.
 The created framework contains all declarations and binaries needed to use it with Objective-C and Swift.
 Let's create a Kotlin library first and use it from an Objective-C program.